stammatime/DevProject1/README.md

   This file contains sample output from a run of our program.
 Report1.docx
-  This report contains information about our approach, rationale, difficulties, and assumptions.
+  This report contains information about our approach, rationale, difficulties, and assumptions. makefile
+  This contains all of the python command line commands for executing the program.
+Simply typing make should execute the program.

 To Run:
-  From the command line >python main.py
+  From the command line >make